 - The student will meet with/contact the appropriate staff member as indicated on the Incident Report Form.

-- A Letter of Notice will be sent to the parent/guardian of students who are under the age of 21 indicating the student has violated college policy.
+- A Letter of Notice may be sent to the parent/guardian of students who are under the age of 21 indicating the student has violated college policy.

 Substance Abuse Education – The student will be required to participate in the appropriate number of education sessions provided through the NHTI Substance Abuse Education Program.

-- First violation – no education session requirement unless recommended by a college official.
+- First violation – minimum 1 educational session, unless more are recommended by a college official.